-

 ACLU | Innovation Law Lab v.
 Wolf

-A federal district court enjoined the MPP policy on Apr.
-8, 2019.
-The Ninth Circuit stayed the injunction pending appeal, and affirmed the injunction on Feb.
+A federal district court preliminarily enjoined MPP on April 8, 2019.
+The Ninth Circuit stayed the preliminary injunction pending appeal, and then affirmed the injunction on Feb.
 28, 2020.
 The Supreme Court stayed the injunction on Mar.
 11, 2020, and granted certiorari on Oct.
 19, 2020.
 Oral argument scheduled for Feb.
 2021 was postponed and then dismissed as moot at the new administration's request.
+The district court subsequently vacated the preliminary injunction on August 06, 2021.
+The parties stipulated to dismiss the action on October 31, 2023.
 See Innovation Law Lab v.
 Wolf (N.D.
 Cal.
 3:19-cv-00807) (9th Cir.
 19-15716) (SCOTUS 19-1212).

 **Litigation is listed for informational purposes and is not comprehensive.
 For the current status of legal challenges, check other sources.**